Photo: iStock / TommL

 On 300 square metres, the museum showcases the everyday culture of the GDR with numerous exhibits.
 A very special highlight is the moped rental service: on the Simson "Schwalbe" (swallow), the GDR cult moped par excellence, you can take a tour through the city or to the next bathing lake in proper style.

 Want to give Leipzig a try?
 Book your accommodation right in the city center and start planning your cultural city getaway.
-You can book your Adina Apartment Hotel with 30% discount here.
+You can book your Adina Apartment Hotel here.